 Description: The type of intervention or pathway the patient follows during the episode of care.
 This will be used to describe interventions and assess outcomes by pathway type.

+Document: One of the following:

 Pathway 1 - Group pain management program(s)

 Pathway 2 - Individual appointments

 Pathway 3 - Concurrent pathways (1 and 2)

 Pathway 4 - One-off intervention